-Note: Refer to your state's specific policy on how student information will be captured.
+\Note: Go to to il.mypearsonsupport.com for information on how student data will be captured.

 - Step 1: Local educators/teams collect individual student data to populate the SR/PNP. - Step 2: Local educators/teams capture individual student SR/PNP data in a central location. - Step 3: The individual(s) responsible for student data upload at the school/district/state level receive the information from step 2 and upload the information into the SR/PNP.